-Whether you craft amazingly soft quilts or churn out mouth-watering cupcakes, hobbies help us unwind and relax at the end of a crazy work day or a long week.
+Whether you craft amazingly soft quilts or churn out mouth-watering cupcakes, hobbies help us unwind and relax at the end of a crazy workday or a long week.
 Maybe you’ve found yourself wishing more and more that you could turn this hobby into a full-time business, but you are too nervous to take that big leap into the unknown.
-Being successful at a hobby required practice and passion.
-Being successful at business takes a different set of skills—like long-term planning, financial savvy and marketing expertise.
+Being successful at a hobby requires practice and passion.
+Being successful at business takes a different set of skills—like long-term planning, financial savvy, and marketing expertise.

 Still feeling called to turn your avocation into your occupation?
 Here are some tips on how to get started.

 Your business plan for these first few years can be fairly simple, but it must be accurate.
 This will help you make sure you have all your legal requirements in place before you take off.
 A business plan helps you define:

 - The type of business you are running

 - How your business will be legally organized

 - The licenses and permits you need and have acquired

 In addition, a business plan can help you understand your current financial situation, as well as investment costs and loans or credit you may need to get started.
 A business plan will help you determine your market, and how to reach them, as well as your competitors, and how to stand out from them.
 If you need employees, a business plan can help you decide on how many and how often they should work.

 You may produce quality goods ahead of time—like scented candles or hand carved wooden tables.
 Maybe you provide services instead, like custom photography or kayaking trips down the local river.
 Regardless of your business product, you need to be able to convey your production timeline so you know how much money and time is invested into each sale.
 That will not only help you plan your overall budget but also the cost you’ll be charging for your work.
 You’ll also be able to outline any assets you may need for marketing, such as a website, social media pages, and phone numbers, and create a timeline for getting them ready to launch to the public.